aussieaddons/plugin.video.nrl-live/README.md

 #NRL Digital Pass addon for Kodi

 ## Updated for 2017 season.
 This addon supports both paid subscriptions through nrl.com and the free Telstra NRL Footy Pass.
-In-app subscriptions through the App Store/Google Play are not supported.
+In-app subscriptions through the App Store/Google Play are NOT supported.

 ##Requirements